-Kate Black is the associate director of the Dart Center for Journalism and Trauma, a global project that encourages innovative and ethical news coverage on violence, conflict and tragedy worldwide.
-She oversees all of the Dart Center’s programs and activities, including the Dart Awards for Excellence in Coverage of Trauma, the Ochberg Fellowships, the Dart Academic Fellowships, as well as national and international specialized reporting workshops, public events and partnerships.
+Kate Black is Director of Programs and Partnerships for the Dart Center for Journalism and Trauma, a global project of the Columbia Journalism School that encourages innovative and ethical news coverage on violence, conflict and tragedy worldwide.
+She oversees all of the Dart Center’s programs and activities, including the Dart Awards for Excellence in Coverage of Trauma, the Ochberg Fellowships, the Early Childhood Reporting Initiative, as well as national and international training, workshops, and public events.
 For seven years prior to joining the Dart Center, Kate was a program officer at the Open Society Foundations where she directed the Soros Justice Fellowships and founded and directed the Katrina Media Fellowships, each $1 million grantmaking programs.

-She was a Coro Fellow in Public Affairs in New York and a Princeton Project '55 Fellow in Washington D.C Kate has served on the selection committees of several social documentary, media and advocacy awards programs, and as a consultant to various non-profit journalism and social justice organizations.
+Kate was a Coro Fellow in Public Affairs in New York and a Princeton Project '55 Fellow in Washington D.C She has served on selection committees of social documentary, journalism and advocacy awards programs, including Moving Walls and the Robert F. Kennedy Journalism Awards, and as a consultant to various non-profit journalism and social justice organizations as well as independent writers, authors, and researchers.

 Recent Posts by Kate Black